Decktech

 **Hard Lock turned on:**

-Hardly turned on :'(
+Hardly ever turned on :'(

 What defines a hard lock is a position where no possible card interactions in the game can escape to your board state...
 This is like placing them in a black hole and nothing they try and do reaches us because we try and break the symmetry in the Stax that we provide and make it asymmetric and advantageous for us trough efficient mana accelerants and playing not necessarily conservative but playing around it and pushing us further away from the a slowed down game state... so in essence their clocks run slower in this deeper "gravitational" well as we try and put them closer to it...
 To do this, you need two main things.
 One is a principle board state or engine that prevents opponents from gaining any ground.
 The typical one in this deck is Winter Orb and Derevi.
 Next, you need at least two tax effects to prevent them from casting anything even if it costs 1 or 0 mana.
-These can typically be interchanged and built upon with cards like Tangle Wire and Root Maze.
+These can typically be interchanged and built upon with cards like Tangle Wire and Root Maze for a temporary 'band-aid-like' fix.

 specific Card information / Card Breakdown